monitoringartist/ZenPacks.JanGaraj.ZabbixAgent/README.md

 --------------------

 Templates are "imported" from Zabbix and adapted for Zenoss, because Zenoss doesn't support all Zabbix features (especially non numeric metric).
 Please bear in mind, that CPU is default component template for all Devices.
-Set it up only for Device, which have Zabbix Agent installed.
+Set it up only for devices, which have Zabbix Agent installed.

 - /Devices/rrdTemplates/CPU (Component Template)
 - /Devices/rrdTemplates/ZabbixAppFTPService